 PERMANENT JUDICIAL COMMISSION (PJC)

-The Permanent Judicial Commission (PJC) is the means by which the Presbytery exercises discipline within the context of pastoral care and oversight of church members and teaching elders who are members of the Presbytery.
+The Permanent Judicial Commission (PJC) is the means by which the Presbytery exercises discipline within the context of pastoral care and oversight of church members and ministers of the Word and Sacrament who are members of the Presbytery.
 This is accomplished by a session or permanent judicial commission after a due process trial or hearing of complaints against the Presbytery or allegations of offense against individual members.

 There are many different types of conflict that may arise within the context of the Presbyterian Church (U.S.A.).
 The judicial process provides a means of resolving, as fairly as possible, two specific types of conflict.
 All other conflict may be resolved or managed through a variety of administrative processes found in the Form of Government of the Book of Order of the Presbyterian Church (U.S.A.).